Ilaria-93/Ilaria-93/README.md

 <h3> 👨🏻‍💻 &nbsp;About Me </h3>

 - 🤔 &nbsp; Exploring new technologies and developing software solutions and quick hacks.
-- 🎓 &nbsp; Studied Back-end Developer and Management.
+- 🎓 &nbsp; Studied Back-end technologies and Management.
 - 💼 &nbsp; Worked as Project Manager in an world knowned music business company and now looking for a job as Back-end Developer.
 - 🌱 &nbsp; Learning more about Java, SQL and Spring Boot.
 - ✍️ &nbsp; Pursuing hiking and reading as hobbies/side hustles.